enthought/pyface/README.rst

 - use `etstool.py test` to run the tests in those environments
 - use `etstool.py flake8` to perform style checks
 - use `etstool.py docs` to build the documentation
-- use `etstool.py test-all` to run the tests across all supported toolkits
+- use `etstool.py test-all` to run the tests across all supported runtimes and toolkits

 License
 -------